guzel-miftakhova/Yandex_Practicum/README_ENG.md

 ___
 - predicted the probability of outflow (at the level of the next month) for each client;
 - typical portraits of users have been formed: the brightest groups have been identified, their main properties have been characterized;
-- Analyzed the main features that most strongly affect the outflow.
+- analyzed the main features that most strongly affect the outflow;

-## Part 13: Graduation project:
+- Suggested recommendations for the strategy of interaction with customers and their retention.

+## **Graduation project:**

-Based on all the data received in the course, a bootcamp project was completed in one of the *selected areas*:
+Based on all the data received in the course, a bootcamp project was completed in the field of "mobile applications":
 ___

-- banks;
-- retail;
+**Topics covered:**
+1. Metrics and funnels.
+2. Cohort analysis.
+3. Unit economics.
+4. Custom metrics.
+1. Methods and tools for testing hypotheses.
+2. Design of experiments.
+Seasonality.
+2. Cohort analysis.
+3. A/B testing.
+Presentation of the results of the analytical study.
+Dashboards
+Part 1. **Identification of underperforming call center agents**:

+ Based on data containing information about call centers and their operators, the most inefficient / effective operators were found, and also checked statistical hypotheses.

+*During the project were:*
+___
+- a review and pre-processing of data was carried out;
+- research data analysis was carried out;
+- inefficient operators are defined;
-- games;
+- tested statistical hypotheses:
-- mobile applications;
+  * outgoing calls of call-cents are more often missed than answered;
+  * with incoming calls, due to the long waiting time, they often do not wait for the appointment of an operator.

+Part 2. **Testing changes (A/B test) related to the introduction of an improved recommender system in an online store**:

+Based on data with user actions, terms of reference and several auxiliary datasets, the results of an A / B test of changes associated with the introduction of an improved recommender system for online store products were evaluated.

+*During the project were:*
+___
+- data review and data preprocessing;
+- an assessment of the correctness of the test and an exploratory analysis of the data was carried out;
+- A/B test analysis was carried out.

+Part 3. **SQL.
+Analysis of the database of the service for reading books by subscription**:

+The database containing information about books, publishing houses, authors, as well as user reviews of books was analyzed.
+Based on these data, value propositions for a new product are formulated.

+*During the project were:*
+___
-- e-commerce.
+- researched database tables;
+- Various data unloading using SQL queries and analysis of the results were performed.